amylmiller7/Professional_info/Portfolio.md

 I initially worked as a solo writer for Amazon CodeGuru Reviewer, a service that uses program analysis and machine learning to detect potential issues in application code.
 I later transitioned to a team of writers dedicated to Amazon Relational Database Service (RDS), where I focus on documentation for RDS for MySQL and RDS for MariaDB.

-The following are selected features for the two services that I worked on at AWS.
+The following are selected features, projects, and documentation for the two services that I worked on at AWS.

 #### Amazon CodeGuru Reviewer